deed02392/webdev-curriculum/en-GB/lesson1/lesson1.md

 We never add attributes to the closing tag.

-Note that we never add attributes to the closing tag. `href` is the attribute __name__, and `http://codeclub.org.uk` is its __value__.
+`href` is the attribute __name__, and `http://codeclub.org.uk` is its __value__.

 So attributes always look like `name="value"`.

 `href` stands for __hyper-text reference__.
 A text that linked to other texts was once named __hyper-text__, because it could have images, and sounds, and could link to other texts.
 That made it a little bit different to plain text.
-`href` tells the browser where the link should take you, and the text in between the tags is the text that will be visible as a link.
+`href` tells the browser where the link should take you, and the text in between the tags is the text that will be visible as a link, often blue and underlined.

 There are lots and lots of tags.
 Here are some more common ones: